adamrdrew/hatman-in-cloudworld/README.md

 And it will build and run in your emulator.

+## Hacking and Developing
+This is Free Software so please feel free to fork and patches are very much welcome :) For development I *highly* recommend using the Messen emulator.
+Its debugger is fantastic and it really helps with tracking stuff down.
+Our make targets build with debug symbols so it makes things really nice to debug in Messen.

 ## Resources Consulted
 I went from never having done any NES development before to a decent chunk of a game in a week, thanks to these awesome resources: